Mahich123/Image_Search/README.md

 The app engages in no ad targeting, data mining, or other activities that may compromise your privacy, and we do not affiliate ourselves with any third parties that do so.

-## Open-source

-The frontend source files are open-source and distributed under the Unlicense by the author.

 ## Contribution

 [![Loading Image...](https://img.shields.io/github/issues/Mahich123/Image_Search?color=orange)](https://github.com/Mahich123/Image_Search/issues)